noGreg/scribdStrip/README.md

 Just click the 'S' button on chrome bar to reveal the pages in front of you.

 ![alt text](./demo.gif "Demo gif")

+# Contribute

+If you want to fork and improve or modify something, please write [here](https://github.com/noGreg/scribdStrip/issues/1)